edthedev/edthedev.github.io/slides/btaa.md

 + `git` is a crucial collaboration protocol supported by all modern collaboration tools.
 + You can have any code collaboration protocol you want, as long as you want git.
-+ You really can have any provider - GitHub, GitLab, Jenkins, Azure DevOps, AWS CodeDeploy.
++ Lots of options: GitHub, GitLab, Jenkins, Azure DevOps, AWS CodeDeploy.
+Everything supports git.

+Results:
++ Much faster mitigations.
+One source said 2800x faster for a full ChatOps setup.
++ Shared foundation for preventative DevOps practices.

 ---

-## Success Measurements
+## Signs of Success

-+ Fewer Vulnerabilities in the Wild
++ Fewer Vulnerabilities
-+ Development team adoption of best practices for Cybersecurity.
-+ Development leads reaching out to us with their concerns.
++ Stronger Quality, Reliability and Security culture across the developer community.
++ Costly incidents prevented.

 ???

-Best practices include:
+How to measure?

+Obvious - but slow - Measurements
++ Count of scan result vulnerabilities.
++ Count of incidents.

+Exciting Measurements
++ Count of developers who have attended an engagement or presentation.
++ Count of preventative quality measures deployed.
   + ChangeLogs, backlogs, CICD pipelines, ChatOps, Regression tests, test automation

-Dev Leads
-+ I keep a check list of influential development leaders - whether they have reached out to us yet.
++ Count of influential development leaders who have reached out to Cybersecurity when it mattered.

+Bottom Line
++ Drastic reduction in real risk of costly incidents.

 ---